 - While speed may not be that valuable to you, any additional damage and optimal play can help propel your character further down the Abyss as well, unlocking extra gold, experience, and rare items.
 For more information on farming the Abyss, check out my full guide.

 Overall, combos should be considered another key way to optimize your character.
 Practicing and landing combos are a key part of combat similar to how you optimize your gear to perform just a little bit better.

 A Few Good Ways to Land Combos

 One minor hint to try and rack in combos, particularly if you have a "4-Hit Combo" challenge is using abilities.
-The ability "Quick Strikes", the first ability on the far right side of the Abilities tab, executes 2 attacks in quick succession, automatically trigger a Combo.
+The ability "Quick Strikes," the first ability on the far right side of the Abilities tab, executes two attacks in quick succession, automatically triggering a Combo.
 That means you can swing twice, hitting a 2x combo, then use the ability to basically automatically give you a 4x combo!